-For the 20 million Americans who live in mobile homes, energy efficiency is paramount.
-Beyond just helping to save money on heating and cooling costs, it aids in keeping the climate of your home from fluctuating in any weather conditions you may find yourself.
+For the 20 million Americans who live in mobile homes, energy efficiency is important.
+Beyond just helping to save money on heating and cooling costs, it aids in keeping the climate of your home from fluctuating in any weather conditions you may find yourself in.
 Efficiency can be just as consistent in a snowstorm or a heatwave if energy management is done right.

 Here are 31 ways to improve mobile home energy efficiency.